-- The new Transport for NSW headquarters building and associated open space forms an important new anchor.
+- The Transport for NSW headquarters building and associated open space forms an important new anchor.
 This cluster will be enhanced into high-profile science and technology buildings around Waterloo Road and connected to Macquarie Park Metro Station. - Linking across the high points and connecting the two primary creeks, Butbut can be the healthy, healing heart of Wallumatta.
-It will be characterised by health, medicine, pharmaceutical businesses and educational institutions. - The new Macquarie University Faculty of Engineering presents an opportunity to develop a cluster of public uses, with a whole life learning offer in a natural setting around the creek. - A corridor with multiple walking trails, cycleways and possible micro-mobility corridors weaving through and across the neighbourhood. - Adjacent landowners and state agencies will need to work together to deliver benefits.
+It will be characterised by health, medicine, pharmaceutical businesses and educational institutions. - The Macquarie University Faculty of Engineering presents an opportunity to develop a cluster of public uses, with a whole life learning offer in a natural setting around the creek. - A corridor with multiple walking trails, cycleways and possible micro-mobility corridors weaving through and across the neighbourhood. - Adjacent landowners and state agencies will need to work together to deliver benefits.

-Years 1-5 Years 6-10 From year 11+ New diversified employment Increased diversity of jobs Space for 600+ additional space for approximately 100 by type and sector and 300 jobs in a diversity of sectors new jobs new jobs and scales Innovation-led temporary Waterloo Road public realm New infrastructure connections office spaces plan implemented Increased presence of university New cycling infrastructure Permanent and temporary connectivity projects uses within the neighbourhood
+Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 100 new jobs Increased diversity of jobs by type and sector and 300 new jobs Space for 600+ additional jobs in a diversity of sectors and scales Innovation-led temporary office spaces Waterloo Road public realm plan implemented New infrastructure connections Increased presence of university New cycling infrastructure Permanent and temporary connectivity projects uses within the neighbourhood

-Design c riteria Description New public open space Create 25,000sqm of parks, plazas and linear parks and 25,000sqm of enhanced open space.
+Design criteria Description New public open space Create 25,000sqm of parks, plazas and linear parks and 25,000sqm of enhanced open space.
 Restore Industrial Creek and integrate the riparian corridor into the neighbourhood as a woven way and revealed within Central Park.
-Ensure the linear park along Waterloo Road provides intensified tree planting and landscaping linking key destinations and providing intimate dwell spaces. • Plan for all areas to be within 400m of a minimum 3,000sqm park. ₽ ₽ Podium design Ensure buildings along Waterloo Road should address this key spine road and 'gateway' to the area.
+Ensure the linear park along Waterloo Road provides intensified tree planting and landscaping linking key destinations and providing intimate dwell spaces. • Plan for all areas to be within 400m of a minimum 3,000sqm park. φ γ Podium design Ensure buildings along Waterloo Road should address this key spine road and 'gateway' to the area.

-3. Shrimptons Quarter - Waragal Birrung (Evening Star)
+3. Shrimptons Quarter - Waragal Birrung (Evening Star) Photography Image courtesy of Department of Planning and Environment.
+44 Department of Planning and Environment | Macquarie Park Place Strategy